Skip to main content Skip to search Skip to search results

 Identifier: SCHU-SL-01-006

 Description The series consists of serial publications (such as magazines or loose "floppy" journal issues), articles, reports, and newspaper clippings regarding the history of OU-Tulsa.
-Note that thicker serial publications may be arranged within the Books series instead.
+Note that thicker bound publications may be arranged within the Books series instead.

 TulsaPeople